Posted on April 24, 2026

 “I would say I had intermediate levels of knowledge when it came to gardening, pollinators, and impacts on the environment,” she says.
 “It has grown immensely since being involved in the Bee Campus.
 I now know a lot more about nutrients in the soils, ways to go about making natural medicines and dyes, as well as being able to identify plenty more plant and insect species.”

-Webb and her CVPA colleague Leah Sobsey started the garden in Peabody Park in 2022 and grew through the Bee Campus program.
+Webb and Leah Sobsey started the garden in Peabody Park in 2022, which grew through the Bee Campus program.
 In the past year, they’ve expanded its footprint and added new plants, working with the Peabody Park Association and Agriculture Extension Agency to fill it with native plants.

 Practicing What She Teaches, Making UNCG More Bee Friendly

-The third tier of Wagoner’s efforts is conservation and habitat creation, whether that be on UNCG’s main campus or its satellite sites on Greensboro’s Northridge Street and in Browns Summit.
+The third tier of Wagoner’s efforts is conservation and habitat creation.
+That’s happening on UNCG’s main campus and its satellite sites on Greensboro’s Northridge Street and in Browns Summit.
 “We’re up to five pollinator gardens now that we have either planted, seeded, or expanded in the last year,” she says.

-She also wants to increase the amount of pesticide-free forage to ensure bees thrive everywhere at UNCG, working with her postdoc Arjun Khadka and Assistant Director of Grounds Kevin Siler to implement an integrated pest management (IPM) plan that protects them.
+She also wants to increase the amount of pesticide-free forage to ensure bees thrive everywhere at UNCG.
+She works with her postdoc, Arjun Khadka, and Assistant Director of Grounds, Kevin Siler, to implement an integrated pest management (IPM) plan that protects them.

 She’s excited to add more positive numbers to the state’s bee stats.
-Last year, Bee Campus took part in the Great Southeast Pollinator Census that saw an increase in pollinator activity.
+Last year, Bee Campus participated in the Great Southeast Pollinator Census, which saw an increase in pollinator activity.
 They’ll do it again this year, on Aug.
 21-22.

 “One thing I really love about pollinators is that a lot of people from different backgrounds get excited by them,” says Wagoner.
 “And folks are generally happy to volunteer to help support pollinators, so we really have a great opportunity to involve and engage any department on campus in some way.”